 As an organisation, TMG aims to support the communities of our staff.

 The Telegraph Volunteering Scheme gives all TMG employees the chance to participate in two paid volunteering days a year.
 Recent examples of volunteering projects include providing support for environment and conservation projects, assisting isolation and loneliness charities and helping food banks.

-The Telegraph has a long history of supporting charitable initiatives and helping communities in need.
+The Telegraph has a long and established history of supporting charitable initiatives and helping communities in need.

 Early examples of charitable fundraising by the Telegraph include raising money in 1915 for a monument for nurse Edith Cavell, which can be found outside St Martin-in-the-Fields Church, just off Trafalgar Square, as well as the setting up of the Edith Cavell Trust to help nurses impacted by their war work.

 Plus, in 1916 during the First World War, readers’ donations helped supply three million rations of plum-pudding for British soldiers on Christmas Day.

 In 2020 the Telegraph raised over £2 million for charity thanks to readers supporting both the Christmas Appeal and the special Coronavirus Charity Appeal.
 The Coronavirus Appeal raised money for Turn2us, a charity which offers practical and financial support to people facing financial shocks caused by life-changing events.